superresistant/senko/README.md

 <details>
 <summary>How fast is the pipeline on CPU (<code>cpu</code>)?</summary>
 <br>
-On a Ryzen 9 9950X it takes 42 seconds to process 1 hour of audio.
+On a Ryzen 9 9950X, it takes 42 seconds to process 1 hour of audio.
 </details>
 <details>
 <summary>Does the entire pipeline run fully on the GPU, if available?</summary>
 <br>
-With <code>cuda</code>, all parts of the pipeline except Fbank feature extraction (which always runs on the CPU) do, by default, run on the GPU (though you can override this behaviour using the <code>vad</code> and <code>clustering</code> arguments of the <code>Diarizer</code> object).
-However, CPU performance still significantly impacts overall speed even for the GPU-accelerated stages.
+With <code>cuda</code>, all parts of the pipeline run on the GPU by default.
+Clustering runs on the GPU only when your NVIDIA card has CUDA compute capability &ge; 7.0 (~GTX 16 series and newer); otherwise clustering falls back to the CPU.
+However, CPU performance still impacts overall diarization speed.
 <br><br>
-During the embeddings generation phase, for example, while the actual model inference happens on the GPU with minimal CPU-GPU memory transfers (just input/output), the CPU handles all the orchestration work: Python loops for batching, tensor preparation, padding operations dispatch, and managing the inference pipeline.
-All this orchestration runs single-threaded on the CPU.
-This means a faster CPU will improve performance even when using a powerful GPU, as the CPU coordinates all the GPU operations.
+During the embeddings generation phase, for example, model inference runs on the GPU with minimal CPU–GPU transfers, while the Python loop that batches and dispatches work is single‑threaded on the CPU.
+Thus, a faster CPU shortens that orchestration overhead, keeping the GPU fed.
+For best throughput, pair a fast GPU with a CPU that has strong single‑threaded performance; the CPU bottleneck becomes more noticeable with very fast GPUs (e.g., RTX 5090).
 <br><br>
-Therefore, for optimal performance, pair a fast GPU with a fast CPU.
-The CPU bottleneck becomes more noticeable with very fast GPUs (ex.
-RTX 4090) where the GPU can execute the batch preparation and inference faster than the CPU can orchestrate/dispatch these operations.
-<br><br>
-As for Mac, both the VAD and embeddings gen phases run on the ANE (Apple Neural Engine) & CPU through CoreML.
-The fbank stage and clustering run purely on the CPU.
+On Mac, VAD and embeddings run on the ANE and CPU through CoreML, and fbank and clustering run on the CPU.
 </details>
 <details>
 <summary>Known limitations?</summary>